 Sadly we are not able to offer Ball Mason products at this time due to market restrictions put in place by the company, but we are always monitoring and will take an opportunity that arises in the future.

 Pressure Canning is a preserving method which dates back around a hundred years but is bang up to date in our modern world.
 It provides longterm shelf stable food preservation - with no ongoing cost.
 No further energy requirement beyond the processing, food which is safe to eat striaght from the jar if necessary, and the cost of that food is locked in on the day that you process it.
 You might not eat it for a year, two years - and who knows how prices will have risen by then?

 Yes, you need the right equipment which costs - the only comparable process is freezing for which you will need an adequate sized freezer for storage and continuous power to run it - there is a favouble price comparison.

 For extensive information please visit our pressurecanning.co.uk website which examines every aspect and will almost certainly answer many questions you may have.
 Alternatively, give us a call!

 I use the Tom Press steriliser which is quite like the old Burco boiler, for those of a certain age.
 This is a brilliant piece of kit, has a large chamber to stack jars or tall bottles, and a thermostat and timer.
-It is very, very good and you can even use it to sterilise 'loose' fruit juice and then use the tap to fill sterilised bottles.
+It is very, very good and you can even use it to sterilise loose fruit juice and then use the tap to fill sterilised bottles.

-The fact that the canner is much taller than a domestic pressure cooker means that lots of jars can be processed stacked on top of each other which makes the job very efficient.
+The fact that the pressure canner is much taller than a domestic pressure cooker means that lots of jars can be processed stacked on top of each other which makes the job very efficient.